alphagov/government-service-design-manual/service-manual/making-software/information-security.md

 The assurance and accreditation processes exist to provide a structure for those activities with a shared language to allow risks, mitigations (and opportunities) to be clearly understood by everyone throughout the organisation delivering a service.

-The important thing to note about building trustworthy and secure systems is that it's a team game. assurance and accreditation should not be a completely separate strand of work, or seen as a hurdle to be got over (or around).
+The important thing to note about building trustworthy and secure systems is that it's a team game.
+Assurance and accreditation should not be a completely separate strand of work, or seen as a hurdle to be got over (or around).
 Only by engaging with risk and making decisions based on a range of expert opinion will you end up with the best product.

 > NOTE: The following uses quite a lot of acronyms.
 Unfortunately these are in common usage and it's very hard to engage with the existing documentation and processes without speaking the lingo.
 All the acronyms should be explained before being used.